 Minnesota vs. UConn Women's Basketball Predictions & Picks - November 19

-Sunday's game between the UConn Huskies (2-1) and Minnesota Golden Gophers (3-0) matching up at Williams Arena has a projected final score of 91-56 (according to our computer prediction) in favor of UConn, so it should be a one-sided matchup.
+Sunday's contest between the UConn Huskies (2-1) and Minnesota Golden Gophers (3-0) matching up at Williams Arena has a projected final score of 91-56 (based on our computer prediction) in favor of UConn, so expect a lopsided matchup.
 The game will start at 5:00 PM ET on November 19.

-Last time out, the Golden Gophers won on Wednesday 75-53 over North Dakota State.
+The Golden Gophers took care of business in their last matchup 75-53 against North Dakota State on Wednesday.

-The Golden Gophers are coming off of a 75-53 win against North Dakota State in their most recent outing on Wednesday.
-The Huskies won their most recent matchup 80-48 against Maryland on Thursday.
-Amaya Battle put up 20 points, four rebounds and nine assists for the Golden Gophers.
-Paige Bueckers' team-leading 24 points paced the Huskies in the win.
+The Golden Gophers enter this matchup following a 75-53 victory against North Dakota State on Wednesday.
+The Huskies' last contest on Thursday ended in an 80-48 victory against Maryland.
+Amaya Battle's team-high 20 points paced the Golden Gophers in the victory.
+Paige Bueckers' team-high 24 points paced the Huskies in the victory.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!